modo-lv/caves-of-qud-mods/README.md

 ## Wayfaring

 [Wayfaring](https://wiki.cavesofqud.com/wiki/Wayfaring) skill is trained whenever you take a step on the world map.
-The training is increased every 300 turns (<=1 step on the world map, depending on terrain), and regaining your bearings after getting lost adds training point value 5 times the normal rate.
+* Rougher terrain trains the skill faster (based on how many turns it takes to travel across it).
+* Getting lost and then regaining your bearings gives a big training boost.